microsoft/pai/manual/cluster-admin/installation-guide.md

 We highly recommend you to keep the folder `~/pai-deploy` for future operations such as upgrade, maintainence, and uninstallation.
 The most important contents in this folder are:

-  - Kubernetes cluster config (the default is `~/pai-deploy/kube/config`): K8s config file.
-It is used to connect to K8s api server.
+  - Kubernetes cluster config (the default is `~/pai-deploy/kube/config`): Kubernetes config file.
+It is used by `kubectl` to connect to k8s api server.
   - OpenPAI cluster config (the default is  `~/pai-deploy/cluster-cfg`): It is a folder containing machine layout and OpenPAI service configurations.

-If it is possible, you can make a backup of `~/pai-deploy` in case it is deleted unexpectly.
+If it is possible, you can make a backup of `~/pai-deploy` in case it is deleted unexpectedly.

-Apart from the folder, you should remember your openPAI cluster ID, which is used to indicate your OpenPAI cluster.
+Apart from the folder, you should remember your OpenPAI cluster ID, which is used to indicate your OpenPAI cluster.
 The default value is `pai`.
 Some manegement operation needs a confirmation of this cluster ID.

 ## From Previous Deployment